 When an appliance or light fixture suddenly goes dead, it is very likely that a circuit breaker has tripped and interrupted the power flowing to the electrical circuit.
-While there are other problems that can cause a total power outage to your home, when only a portion of your house goes dark or silent, it's almost certainly caused by a circuit breaker tripping.
+While there are other problems that can cause a total power outage to your entire home, when only a portion of your house goes dark or silent, it's almost certainly caused by an individual circuit breaker tripping.

 The Function of a Circuit Breaker

 A circuit breaker is a type of electrical switch that controls and protects the wiring circuits that feed outlets, fixtures, and appliances in your home.
-These special switches operate as simple ON/OFF switches that can be used when the circuits need to be shut off for repairs and improvement, but they also have a special design that allows them to shut off automatically when too much current is flowing through the wires, or when there is a dangerous circuit interruption known as a short circuit.
+These special switches can be used as simple ON/OFF switches to turn off circuits to make repairs and improvements, but they also have a special design that allows them to shut off automatically when too much current is flowing through the wires, or when there is a dangerous circuit interruption known as a short circuit.
 They also shut off the power in the event of electrical surges, such as if a lightning strike suddenly overwhelms the household wiring with too much voltage.
 The automatic function of circuit breakers offers critical safety protection to the wiring system in your home since excessive voltage can cause fires or ruin appliances.

 How to Locate a Tripped Circuit Breaker

-The circuit breakers in your home are generally located in a gray metal main circuit breaker box, usually located in a utility area, such as a basement, laundry room, garage, or utility closet.
-In a finished room, the main breaker box may be contained in a wall cabinet.
+The circuit breakers in your home are generally located in a gray metal main service box, usually located in a utility area, such as a basement, laundry room, garage, or utility closet.
+When located in a finished room, the main breaker box may be contained in a wall cabinet.
+If you do not have a main circuit breaker box, your home's electrical service is probably older and the circuits may be controlled and protected by fuses.
+Fuse boxes operate similarly to breakers but require a different process to restore the circuit if a fuse "blows."

 Once you have located the main circuit breaker box, open the metal door and look for a bank of switches arranged in rows.
 There may be different types of circuit breakers in the box, but all operate the same way, and all are reset in exactly the same fashion.